SmingHub/Sming/Sming/Libraries/.patches/ITEADLIB_Arduino_Nextion/README.rst

 Documentation
 -------------

-Offline Documentation’s entry ``doc/Documentation/index.html`` shiped with source code can be open in your browser such as Chrome, Firefox or any one you like.
+Offline Documentation’s entry ``doc/Documentation/index.html`` shipped with source code can be open in your browser such as Chrome, Firefox or any one you like.

-Suppported Mainboards
+Supported Mainboards
 ---------------------

 **All boards, which has one or more hardware serial, can be supported.**